 Seminars from one of the world’s leading centers for research and education in areas of information security that are crucial to the protection of critical computing and communication infrastructure.

-Focus on approaches to securing systems using approaches that have declarative policies that factor in dynamically evolving context.
+Focus on securing systems using approaches that have declarative policies that factor in dynamically evolving context.
+Downloadable versions of the seminars are posted a few days after each session in the archive.
+You can also subscribe to the video podcast feed or YouTube channel.

 CERT Software Engineering Institute at Carnegie Mellon University